NoShotz/ElDorito/README.md

 ## Donations
 We don't accept donations, donate money to your favorite charity instead.

-Although if you have a spare server running [ElDewrito-MasterServer](https://github.com/ElDewrito/ElDewrito-MasterServer) on it would be welcomed, get in touch with us on IRC and we can help you set this up.
+Although if you have a spare server running [ElDewrito-MasterServer](https://github.com/ElDewrito/ElDewrito-MasterServer) on it would be welcomed, get in touch with us on Discord and we can help you set this up.

 ## Help/Support/Contact
 We have a [Discord server](https://discord.gg/0TKY0SDEUHAWL4sG) that stays pretty active with helpful users.